kshitizz36/BreakoutAI_AI_Agent/README.md

 # AI Information Extractor

-An advanced AI agent that automates web-based information extraction for entities in datasets.
-This tool leverages cutting-edge LLM technology to process and structure data from web searches, making information gathering efficient and scalable.
+An AI agent that automates web-based information extraction for entities in datasets.
+This tool leverages LLM technology to process and structure data from web searches, making information gathering efficient .

 ## 🚀 Project Overview

-AI Information Extractor is a powerful tool that:
-- Processes datasets (CSV/Google Sheets) to identify target entities
+This tool enables users to:
+- Upload CSV files or connect Google Sheets for data input
-- Performs intelligent web searches for each entity
+- Select target columns for entity identification
-- Uses LLM technology to extract and structure relevant information
-- Presents data in an intuitive dashboard interface
+- Configure custom search queries
+- Extract structured information using AI
+- Export results to CSV or Google Sheets
-- Supports both single-entity and batch processing modes
+- Process both single entities and batch data

 ## ✨ Key Features